MinatoNamikaze02/telegram-message-extractor/readme.md

 * You will be asked to login for the first session.
 * You would have to enter your phone number in an international format like `+91XXXXXXXXXX`.
 * Followed by this, you'd have to enter a code that was sent to you through telegram.
 * You're good to go now.
-If any queries, feel free to contact me!
+If any queries, feel free to open an issue!